Maternal & Fetal Medicine Care

 - Specialty services at Owensboro Health Regional Hospital:

-- Fetal echocardiogram: In collaboration with physicians at the University of Louisville, we can perform diagnostic imaging on a fetus to determine any needs for advanced care, with review of these images by specialists in Louisville.
+- Fetal echocardiogram: In collaboration with physicians at the University of Louisville, we can perform diagnostic imaging on a fetus to determine any needs for advanced care, with a review of these images by specialists in Louisville.
 We can then determine if the baby can be born close to home or if delivery should take place at a facility which can deliver highly specialized care.
 This offers peace of mind to parents and families, as well as timely access to the right level of care.

 - Antepartum care: For mothers with high-risk and/or special-needs pregnancies, such as mothers needing minimal activity or bed rest during their pregnancy, we have staff trained and equipped to monitor and meet their needs.